Innovative Food Science and Emerging Technologies

 Innovative Food Science and Emerging Technologies is a quarterly peer-reviewed scientific journal covering basic and applied research in food science and technology.
 It is an official journal of the European Federation of Food Science and Technology.
-As of 2007, its editors-in-chief are Dietrich Knorr (Berlin University of Technology) and Marc C. Hendrickx (Katholieke Universiteit Leuven).
+As of 2007, its editors-in-chief are Dietrich Knorr (Technische Universität Berlin) and Marc C. Hendrickx (Katholieke Universiteit Leuven).
 According to the Journal Citation Reports, the journal has a 2011 impact factor of 3.030.